-- Bovada lists Canada as the -165 favorite to beat Russia in Sunday’s IIHF World Junior Championship gold-medal game
+- Canada is the favorite (-165) to beat Russia in Sunday’s IIHF World Junior Championship gold-medal game

 - The Canadians have won the most World Junior titles with 17